Peer to Peer Tutoring boosts GPA

 The Results

-The impact of the PTP program was striking.
-Across all the outcomes they measured (persistence, dropout rate and GPA), the PTP program showed a positive and statistically significant result in each.
-The biggest impact covered GPA, both term-to-term and overall.
-By the end of the first term, students in the PTP program received a GPA 1.12 points higher than those not in the program.
-A difference of nearly 18%.
 By the end of the Spring Term, the difference had grown to 1.66 points or 36%.
 Overall, the difference netted out to a 25% better GPA score for those participating in the peer-to-peer tutoring program.
 A full grade improvement over those who did not participate in the tutoring program.

 Tutoring programs can have a MAJOR impact.
 Study after study showcases the positive correlation.
 In some cases, the results go well beyond a 25% improvement in GPA.
 A 2017 study of nursing students at the University of Seville (Guerra et al., 2017) saw the failure rate of a single course cut in half.
 However, not all programs are the same.
-Check out our Peer to Peer Student Tutoring Solution.
+Check out our Peer-to-Peer Student Tutoring Solution.
 Also, here are four takeaways for consideration when developing your peer-to-peer student tutoring program.

-3. Coping skills are critical: Success is not simply a matter of acquiring knowledge.
+Coping skills are critical: Success is not simply a matter of acquiring knowledge.
 It also includes helping the student preserve, especially at times in the year when pressure is at its highest.
-In the study referenced above tutors covered attendance, healthy habits such as sleep and diet, and coping skills aimed at helping students manage during times of stress.
+In the study referenced above, tutors covered attendance, healthy habits such as sleep and diet, and coping skills aimed at helping students manage during times of stress.

-Share your thoughts?
+Share your thoughts

 Please let us know what you think and share your experiences with us.
 This blog is all about building a community of student success practitioners willing to share their ideas and experiences.
 After all, it is all about helping students thrive.